maximilian-mallory/ProjectBarracuda/README.md

 3. Latest releases
 4. API references

+# Rules for code changes
+Should be finished and functional
+Should be fractional if updating current code
+Can be large if new feature not touching other code Updates will be posted in teams channel
+Notes must be clear and concise

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.